mickmcc/node-caltime/README.md

 ## API Documentation

-Documentation describing the last major release of `CalTime` is available at [CalTime API](https://mickmcc.github.io/node-caltime/).
+Documentation describing the last major release of `caltime` is available at [CalTime API](https://mickmcc.github.io/node-caltime/).

 The latest API documentation can be generated using `jsdoc`.
 The documentation